airbytehq/airbyte/docs/operator-guides/upgrading-airbyte.md

    docker run --rm -v <path to directory containing downloaded airbyte_archive.tar.gz>:/config airbyte/migration:<version you are upgrading to> --\
      --input /config/airbyte_archive.tar.gz\
      --output <path to where migrated archive will be written (should end in .tar.gz)>\
-     --target-version <version you are migrating to or empty for latest>
+     --target-version <version you are migrating to>
    ```

    Here's an example of what it might look like with the values filled in.
 It assumes that the downloaded `airbyte_archive.tar.gz` is in `/tmp`.